pinky39/grove/readme.txt

 2. Gameplay
 =====================================
 Currently only games with preconstructed decks can be played.
-You can construct your own decks as long as you use only the cards listed in cards.txt file.
-For a deck to be visible to the game, it must reside inside .\media\deck folder and the filename must have .dec extension.

 Tapping lands is not needed in most of the cases, just click the spell and the mana will be payed automaticly.
 If you want to have absolute control, you can tap the lands manualy though.

 Shortcuts